Rickie D. Moore, Chairperson

 Assistant Professor Timothy Miller

-Students are strongly encouraged to speak with their advisors concerning the difference between these two degrees and the other programs offered in the School of Religion so that they may choose the one that best reflects their calling and gifts.
 The Department of Theology also serves the university as a whole by providing an 18-hour minor to university graduates.
 This is described as the Religion Core.
 The goal of this core is to enable all graduates to be conversant in the Christian faith and to begin integrating the faith in all aspects of their lives and vocations.

 Biblical and Theological Studies

 The major in Biblical and Theological Studies is intended for the person who wants a thorough preparation in biblical and theological knowledge.
 It is the recommended degree program for those who plan to continue their education at the graduate level.
-The degree with Pastoral Studies Emphasis may also be useful for thorough preparation in biblical and theological studies as well as some training in the skills of pastoral ministry.
+The degree with Ministry Studies Emphasis may also be useful for thorough preparation in biblical and theological studies as well as some training in the skills of pastoral ministry.

 As part of the university’s general core of courses, the Religion Core is a set of eighteen hours in the following courses: BIBL-110, BIBL-111, RELG-200, Christian service component, THEO-230, THEO-231 and one three-hour Religion “Capstone” course within one’s major that integrates the Christian faith with one’s chosen discipline.